Jasonw-cs/Jasonw-cs.github.io/_posts/2025-09-05-Mech-vs-Cyborg.md

     caption: "Intense Mid-Action"
 ---

-Welcome to my new post!
-Here is the collection of photos I wanted to share.

-This is where you write the text of your blog post.
-You can write paragraphs here just like normal.

-Now, here is the gallery:
+This a template of galley:

 {% include image-gallery.html images=page.gallery_items path="/img/gallery/cyborg-vs-mech/" %}

-And you can continue writing more text after the gallery if you want.
+You can write the text of your blog post, paragraphs like normal, before and/or after the gallery.

 ### How to Create an Image Gallery